multiversx/mx-docs/docs/developers/tutorials/eth-to-mvx.md

 One of the main issues of some Rust types such as `String` or `Vec<T>` when it comes to smart contract development is that they are dynamically allocated on heap, meaning that the smart contract asks for more memory than it actually needs from the runtime environment (the VM).
 For a small collection this is insignificant, but for a bigger collection, this can become slow and the VM might even stop the contract and mark the execution as failed.
 Not to mention that more memory used leads to longer execution times, which ultimately leads to also increased gas costs.

-One of the most important outcomes of this issue is the fact that MultiversX smart contracts don’t use the `st` library.
+One of the most important outcomes of this issue is the fact that MultiversX smart contracts don’t use the `std` library.
 You will always see them marked with `#[no_std]`.

 The solution to this problem, that the developers of  MultiversX came with, is called `managed types`.
 These managed types are the key elements behind the concept with the VM handling the smart contract memory that we mentioned before.
 Inside the contract these managed types only store a `handle`, which is a `u32` index representing the location within the VM memory where the data is stored.